clach04/pebble_watchface_framework/README.md

       * `HEALTH_FMT_STR` is the format of the string to display. `MAX_HEALTH_STR` should be updated if `HEALTH_FMT_STR` is set.
   * If `USE_TIME_MACHINE` is defined https://github.com/MorrisTimm/pebble-time-machine will be used ('dependencies' in package.json should be filled in, known to work with version 1.0.2).

+Be familar with macros and techniques discussed in https://developer.repebble.com/guides/best-practices/building-for-every-pebble/

 Examples
 --------